north-road/slyr/docs/src/user_guide/pricing.md

 If you would like to to purchase SLYR fill out the [Enquiry Order Form](https://north-road.com/slyr-enquiry-order-form/ )

 We have found the process can take as little as 24 hours, dependent on your organisation's procurement process and time differences.
 As we are located in Queensland, Australia (AEST, GMT+10), note there is a time lag due to the time differences, particularly with purchasers in Europe and America.

-When we receive payment (via credit card or bank transfer), we will send you the license and instructions for using **SLYR**.
+When we receive payment (via credit card), we will send you the license and instructions for using **SLYR**.

->Paying via STRIPE with a credit card is the quickest method of payment.

 ## Resellers

 We’re happy to help you meet local purchasing requirements!
-Contact us to get connected with a preferred reseller in your country.
+[Contact us](mailto:info@north-road.com) to get connected with a preferred reseller in your country.